Instructions on the testing certificate

 3. The technical contact person generates a 2,048-bit key pair by the RSA algorithm for the certificate request.
 In addition, the technical contact person creates a PKCS#10 certificate signing request (CSR) signed with a private key.
 Section 5.3 describes the information to be entered in the signing request.

 4. The technical contact person sends a certificate request to the certificate service's Web Service interface.
+When an API is used to retrieve a certificate, the service calls must be sent to https://pkiws-testi.vero.fi/2017/10/CertificateServices.
 The certificate request is a SignNewCertificateRequest.
 In addition to the newly formed CSR, the message contains a transfer ID (TransferId) received by secure email and a one-time password (TransferPassword).
 Further, the artificial Business ID (CustomerId) and name (CustomerName) provided by the project are included in the message.

 The certificate service receives the signing request and returns a response message.